Homage to Italian Bars

 In August, accommodation in many parts of Italy changes from having been comparatively inexpensive to being breathtakingly expensive.
 And that is because in August there falls the holiday of Ferragosto, where everything closes down and everyone heads out of town.

 Ferragosto has its origin in something in Ancient Rome called Feriae Augusti – the holiday of Augustus.
 When Octavius Caesar took over as emperor he renamed himself Augustus.
-He also renamed the month of Quintilis after his predecessor Julius Caesar, so it became July, and he renamed the month of Sextilis after himself, so it became August.
-And because the hottest weather was in August and no-one felt like working, he decided to give all the working people of Rome a few days off.
+He also renamed the month of Quintilis in the newly-reformed calendar after his predecessor Julius Caesar, so it became July, and he renamed the month of Sextilis after himself, so it became August.
+And because the hottest weather was in August and no-one felt like working, according to the popularly accepted story he decided to give all the working people of Rome a few days off, and gave himself the credit.
 It would have been marked by chariot races, and various religious festivals to honour harvest deities and the like.
+Needless to say there is debate about how accurate this account really is.

 These days the 15th of August is Ferragosto and for a week or two on either side, factories close, public administration grinds to a halt and four out of five shops have signs in their windows saying chiuso per ferie (closed for holidays).
 Vast numbers of Italians head away, mostly to the coast but also to the mountains, and often to exactly the same place they have been going all their lives.
 It may be an urban myth, but there have even been stories of wanted criminals being captured in August because the police staked out the places they had been going to for holidays since they were children.